ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching-merging.md

 * We typically need at least one version of the code to "work" (to compile, to give expected results, ...).
-* At the same time we work on new features, often several features concurrently.
+* At the same time we work on new features -- possibly several features concurrently.
   Often they are unfinished.
-* We need to be able to separate different lines of work really well.
+* We need to be able to easily separate out work on different features.

 The strength of version control is that it permits the researcher to **isolate different tracks of work**, which can later be merged to create a composite